natnat-mc/imglib-webui/specs/uploader.md

 - Support for file picker, drag-and-drop and url (using server as proxy)

 ## Mass upload mode
-The mass upload mode uploads a lot of images at once using the same parameters: same tags, albums and NSFW flag.
+The mass upload mode uploads a lot of images (using file picker, drag-and-drop or url textarea) at once using the same parameters: same tags, albums and NSFW flag.
 It then displays a list of uploaded images with the following options:
 - edit tags
 - edit albums
 - edit name